-A very common problem faced by many hearing aid users, you keep them safe at night, and the next morning they refuse to work.
+A common comment but it has multiple reasons, hearing aids have many components and accessories, a problem in any one of them can be reason for the hearing aid to stop working.
+At times it is frustrating when you keep them safe at night, and the next morning they refuse to work.

 Are Hearing Aid Repairs Possible At Home If They Are Dead?

-You can fix hearing aids at home if the hearing aid is not broken or physically damaged.
+There is a possibility that you can fix hearing aids at home if the hearing aid is not broken or physically damaged or the circuit is not faulty.
+Most of the problems are minor and can be attended to at home.
 The first thing we should do is to inspect the hearing aids visually.
 In case of breakage or cracks in the shell, only an authorized service professional can repair them.

 If there are no signs of physical damage, then read further to diagnose the issue.
-You may be in a position repair your hearing aids at home.
+You may be in a position to repair your hearing aids at home or set them right.

 Is The Hearing Aid Battery Door Closed Properly?

-Digital hearing aids do not have an On/Off switch; the hearing aid switches off by opening the battery door.
+Digital hearing aids do not have an On/Off switch; the hearing aid switches off by opening the battery door and switches on by closing the battery door.
 If the battery door is not closed properly, then the hearing will not function.